 Kemosabi Joe is a long-time radio name around Frederick County from back in the 70’s & 80’s.
 Before his move to Dallas-Ft.
 Worth to do mornings there, he was the Program Director and morning man for the Hot Rockin’, Hit Crankin’ Z-104 in Frederick for almost a decade.
 Kemo & his wife have lived all over the country from their meeting in North Carolina, to the days in Charlotte, then Augusta & Columbus, Ga, Columbia, SC, Tallahassee & Ocala/Gainesville, Florida, Myrtle Beach & Greenville-Spartanburg, SC, West Virginia, Reno, Nevada & probably a few other places he doesn’t want to admit to.
 Kemosabi Joe was a 2 TIME WINNER OF NATIONAL BOBBY POE POP MUSIC SURVEY’S NATIONAL SMALL MARKET D.J.
 OF THE YEAR AWARD AND SOUTH CAROLINA’S BROADCASTER’S ASSOCIATION LARGE MARKET AIR PERSONALITY OF THE YEAR WINNER, also while at Z-104, while Kemo was programming and was the Morning man, they won BILLBOARDS MAGAZINE’S STATION OF THE YEAR.
 For the last 20 years Kemo, his wife Donna, daughter & her husband live on the Eastern Shore of Maryland.
 Loving the Oldies as much as anyone, he’s incredibly excited about playing them for everyone here in the four-state region on Cool Oldies 1450.

-DJ Tyler is a local success story!
-2016 Graduate from Catoctin High School he went on to continue his education at Frederick Community College and then finished his Batchelors degree in Sports Communications at Shepherd College in 2021.
+Tyler is a local success story!
+A 2016 Graduate from Catoctin High School he went on to continue his education at Frederick Community College and then finished his Batchelor’s degree in Sports Communications at Shepherd College in 2021.
 He joined us in 2020 and immediately began sports play by play announcing and production.
-In the early summer of 2022 he expanded his role and took on an evening classic oldies show here on WTHU.

 Originally from New York.
 Cruizin’ Chris’ love of oldies music started with his Dad, who always played 45’s and 33’s on his record player.
 Radio was always a love, as he used to pretend to be a DJ using his Dad’s record player.
 Chris is happy to be sharing his love for oldies music in the community he lives in and loves.
 When not playing music on the radio, Chris is an avid sports fan (Mets, Jets, Nets, and Islanders) he also enjoys taking care of his pet frogs, and spending time with his wife, and two beautiful daughters.